zednis/itws6960-2017-final-project/README.md

 The application uses postgresql and mongodb for data persistence.

-Instructions for installing postgresql are available at ...
+Instructions for installing postgresql are available at https://www.postgresql.org/docs/9.2/static/tutorial-install.html.

+Instructions for install mongodb are available at https://docs.mongodb.com/manual/installation/.

-The ``setup.sh`` script, and the data-loading scripts it calls, expect there to be local instances of postgresql and mongodb.
+The ``scripts/setup.sh`` script, and the data-loading scripts it calls, expect there to be local instances of postgresql and mongodb.

+To change postgresql connection info modify

 ### Python Dependencies
 - python3